Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 • your occupation

-Your age and income are straightforward.
+Your age is straightforward.
 The older you are, the more expensive the policy will be.
+This is why the best time to apply for disability insurance is…now.

-The higher your income, the higher the benefit, and the higher the premium.
+The higher your annual income, the higher your monthly benefit available and the higher the premium.
 Don’t worry about the actual premium.
-I’ll discuss that more when we talk about premiums below, and how we are different than other agencies.
+I’ll discuss that more when we discuss premiums below and how we are different from other agencies.

-In case you were not aware, your income is your W-2 gross salary if you are an employee.
-So, if your W-2 salary is $60,000, carriers use that number for underwriting.
-Carriers also like to look at the last 2 years or 3 years and average out.
+If you were unaware, your income is your W-2 gross salary if you are an employee.
+So, if your W-2 salary is $60,000, disability insurance companies use that number for underwriting.
+Underwriters also like to look at the last 2 years or 3 years of salary and average out.
 So, having the last 2 or 3 years of salary on hand is handy for the application process.

 Why Health Conditions Matter In Underwriting

-To get right to the point, usually, carriers exclude pre-existing health conditions from coverage.
-For example, if you have a pin in your right wrist from breakage 5 years ago, your policy excludes coverage on that right wrist.
+To get right to the point, carriers usually exclude pre-existing health conditions (link) from coverage.
+For example, if you have a pin in your right wrist from breakage five years ago, your policy excludes coverage on that right wrist.
+The reason is that you have a mechanical device helping with your wrist.

 If you had complications of pregnancy, then the carrier excludes any complications of future pregnancies.